grijjy/JustAddCode/TextToSpeech/README.md

 If you are only interested in the end result, then you can stick to the first part of this document and bail when we get to the implementation details.

-# In this Fork, by oMAR mar20
+# In this fork: by oMAR mar/20
-* Add getVoices ( a list of voices available to Text-to-speech - returns voice descriptions on a TStrings )
+* Added getVoices ( a list of voices available to Text-to-speech - returns voice descriptions on a TStrings )
 status: Ok for iOS, Android and Windows
-* Capture one male and one female voices, to allow 2 person dialog
+* Capture one male and one female voices to allow 2 person dialog ( TV journal style )
-* Set voices alternating, one line at a time ( one for the guy, one for the girl ) ok for iOS and Android.
+* Set voices alternating, one line at a time ( one line for the guy one for the girl ) ok for iOS and Android.
 Not working for Windows.
    Windows SAPI COM code needs fixing, to do voice selection Hard coded voice selection ( pt-BR )    <-- fix that
 - for iOS there are one male and one female voices available in portuguese-BR